Summer Maintenance Tips for School Playgrounds

 It’s critical to ensure your playground is a safe environment for your students to play in.
-By focusing on playground maintenance during the slow summer months, you can minimize the risk of preventable injuries to the children in your care.
+By focusing on playground equipment maintenance during the slow summer months, you can minimize the risk of preventable injuries to the children in your care.

-Start by developing a customized maintenance checklist to ensure your playground provides the best possible play experience.
+Start by developing a customized playground equipment maintenance checklist to ensure your playground provides the best possible play experience.
 Here are a few items you should include as you prep your playground for the upcoming school year.

 Complete Your Playground’s Regular Inspection

 While all grounds and play equipment should be inspected daily for health and safety hazards, you can also conduct a thorough annual inspection each summer.
 Whether someone on staff examines your playground or you hire an outside professional inspector, regular inspections of the equipment and surrounding area are essential to your students’ safety.

 Some safety concerns to look out for include:

 - Broken equipment, including loose or worn parts